hbctraining/Pseudobulk-for-scRNAseq/lessons/07_functional_analysis_pseudobulk.md

 This image describes the theory of GSEA, with the 'gene set S' showing the metric used (in our case, ranked log2-fold changes) to determine enrichment of genes in the gene set.
 There are four main steps that are being performed:

 1. **Rank genes**:
-    * Genes in a data set are ranked based on the given statistic, which in our case is the log2-fold changes.
+    * Genes in a data set are ranked based on the given statistic, which in our case is the shrunken log2-fold changes.
 2. **Calculate enrichment scores for each gene set**
    * This score reflects how often genes in the set appear at the top or bottom of the ranked list.
    * The score is calculated by walking down the list of log2-fold changes and increasing the running-sum statistic every time a gene in the gene set is encountered and decreasing it when genes are not part of the gene set.